open-oni/open-oni/docs/customization/configuration.md

 # Configuring Your App

 Below details all of the information regarding configuring and customizing your instance of Open ONI.

-By default the docker compose version of Open ONI works without any needed overrides or configuration changes.
-You should read it carefully and fully understand what and why you are making the changes.
-Failure to do so will cause problems.
+**Note**: the containerized version of Open ONI works almost exclusively with environment settings, with only a few exceptions.
+You only need to edit the configuration files (`urls.py` and `settings_local.py`) for plugins and themes in most cases, and when you do, you have to edit them in the `oni-config` volume, not the project filesystem.
+See our [docker installation guide](/docs/install/docker.md) for details.

 ## `onisite/settings_local.py`